Public Health Action Support Team (PHAST)

 Are you a masters or PhD student in good academic standing at UM SPH?
 Do you want

 to gain practical applied public health experience in local, national, and/or global

-If your health department or community-based organization is interested in working with PHAST, please contact us at email@example.com or 734-763-6526.
+If your health department or community-based organization is interested in working with PHAST, please contact us at email@example.com or 734-763-9234.
 Completing a PHAST Deployment Application beforehand is helpful, but not required.
 Let's talk!

 Following Hurricane Irma in 2017, the CDC requested PHAST's assistance with conducting a Community Assessment for Public Health Emergency Response (CASPER) in partnership with local residents in St. Croix and St. Thomas in the US Virgin Islands.
 PHAST conducted household interviews and assisted with data analysis.